UtusemiUltimate-of-the-darkness/timetable/README.md

 # Timetable

-<div>This is the timetable for the mechanical CAD design department.</div>
+<div>This is the Timetable for the 3rd semester of the Mechanical CAD Design Course at Tohoku Electronics College.</div>

 ## How to use this Timetable